 The following graph presents the conceptual understanding that some things (chemicals, foods, drinks) can either be beneficial to an organism (like you) or harmful depending on the dose.
-This reminds me of prevailing consensus that one glass of red wine per day is good, but a case of it is toxic.
+This reminds me of prevailing consensus that one glass of red wine per day is good, but drinking a case of before the sun rises is toxic.

 Hormesis postulates that low doses of ROS (“Reactive Oxygen Species”) are beneficial and have a physiologic role, while increasing doses (yellow line) will cause toxicity.
 This is in contrast to the traditional view that all levels of ROS (dotted line) will have a harmful effect.

 Statement #4, The Biological Processes Pertinent to Longevity (or the lack thereof)

 This part gets into the nitty gritty of several of the reasons that aging happens.
 The chemicals extracted from certain plant extracts apparently slow-down biological aging by:

 - Increasing the capacity of the part of the cell (mitochondria) where the biochemical processes of respiration (converting macronutrients to energy) and energy production occur;

 - Harmonizing the production of oxidative stress (reactive oxygen species) and thermal stress to levels most suitable to longevity; and

 - The biosynthesis, storage and lipolysis of neutral lipids that emergent evidence suggests are longevity assurance processes.